huynguyen7/Mutual-Exclusion-in-Distributed-Systems/README.md

-# MUTUAL EXCLUSION IN DISTRITBUTED SYSTEM
+# MUTUAL EXCLUSION IN DISTRIBUTED SYSTEM
 This repository contains academia implementations for timestamps algorithms:
-- Ricart-Agrawala's Algorithm.
+- Ricart-Agrawala's Algorithm (Quorum-based).
-- Maekawa's Algorithm.
+- Maekawa's Algorithm(Quorum-based).

 ## Summary
 - Unlike mutex in a shared memory (same OS), we can easily use a mutex (lock) object for Critical Section.
 In a distributed environment, we deal with mutual exclusion problem through nodes communications.
 - Mutual Exclusion problem in Distributed System are a complex problem and it is unsolvable in an fail-silent model (async system).
-Specifically, quorum-based algorithm is a more prefer choice for solving problem in async system.
+There are two basic approaches in solving the problem: Token-based algorithms and Quorum-based algorithms.
+Specifically, Quorum-based algorithms are a more prefer choice for solving problem in async system.

 ## System model